mbonamensa/fem_huddle-landing-page/README.md

-# Frontend Mentor - Huddle landing page with curved sections solution
+# Frontend Mentor - Huddle landing solution by Maame

 This is a solution to the [Huddle landing page with curved sections challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-curved-sections-5ca5ecd01e82137ec91a50f2).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.